-(D) Claims shall be paid at eighty percent (80%) if the subscriber requires covered services that are not available through network provider within one hundred (100) miles of his/her home.
+(D) Claims shall be paid at eighty percent (80%) if required covered services are not available through network provider within one hundred (100) miles of the member's home.
 The participant must contact the claims administrator before the date of service in order to have a local provider approved.
 Such approval is for three (3) months.
 After three (3) months, the participant must contact the claims administrator to reassess network availability.

 (E) Preventive care-network claims are paid at one hundred percent (100%).
-Non-network claims are paid at sixty percent (60%) coinsurance after the deductible.
+Nonnetwork claims are paid at sixty percent (60%) coinsurance after the deductible.